 Internship and career fairs are a perfect place for students to get a jump on professional networking, explore career options and make contacts that can lead to their first job.
-And there are a few coming soon to the hilltop.
-Remind your student to attend.
+There are a several fairs coming to the hilltop soon.

-Our Fall 2017 Job Fair & Interview Day will take place on Wednesday, Nov.
-1, 11:30 a.m.–3 p.m. in Mabee Ballroom.
-Students and alumni can network with employers and begin identifying and applying for jobs.
-Many of the employers will be interviewing job candidates during the fair — an ideal time to sharpen interview skills!
+Students and alumni can network with employers and begin identifying and applying for jobs or graduate school.
+Many of the employers will be interviewing job candidates during the fair — an ideal time to sharpen interview skills.
+Make note of what’s coming up:

-Here are tips for making the most of our career and internship fairs.
-Be sure to share them with your student.
+Here are tips for making the most of recruitment fairs.
+Parents, be sure to share them with your student.

 - DRESS THE PART.
 Make a strong and lasting impression by wearing business casual or business formal attire.
 When in doubt, it’s better to be more formal than too casual.
 Make sure your hair is neatly trimmed and styled, your clothes are wrinkle free and shoes are clean and/or polished.
 Avoid flashy jewelry.
 Keep accessories simple.

 - ARRIVE ON TIME.
-The fairs begin at 11:30 a.m.; make sure you reserve enough time to pace yourself during the event.
+Plan to arrive right when the fair opens, and make sure you reserve enough time to pace yourself during the event.
 Plus, spending more time at a fair allows you to meet additional employers and expand your professional network.

 - BRING COPIES OF YOUR RÉSUMÉ.
 Not every employer at the fair will ask for a résumé, but you should plan to bring several copies, professionally formatted and printed on résumé paper.
 If you need to create a résumé or have someone review your résumé before the fair, visit Career and Professional Development in Moody Hall, Room 134 to access our résumé resources.